 In the last piece about mula bandha and its relationship to the pelvic floor muscles, I alluded to the muscle that might be most associated with uddiyana bandha.
 Well, here we are continuing down the path to try and bridge the subtle and gross of our bodies as best we can.

 This is not to say that there is no muscular effort.
 There most definitely is.
-One must also have strength to make these movements happen, but to look effortless seems to require the use of the subtle aspects of our being.
+One must also have strength to make these movements happen.
+But to look effortless seems to also require the use of the subtle aspects of our being.

 There are three muscles that one could associate with the word psoas.
-First is the very small Psoas minor muscle.
-Second, is the Psoas major.
-Third is the Iliacus muscle which when combined with the Psoas major is known as the Iliopsoas.
-The Psoas minor is somewhat disregarded as it a small muscle with a long tendon, meaning it’s not very powerful.
+First, is the very small psoas minor muscle.
+Second, is the psoas major.
+Third, is the iliacus muscle, which when combined with the psoas major, is known as the iliopsoas.
+The psoas minor is somewhat disregarded as it is a small muscle with a long tendon, meaning it’s not very powerful.

-It is the function of the iliopsoas (the combination of Iliacus and Psoas major) as the strongest hip flexor of the body that brings everyone’s attention to it.
-This movement of hip flexion is essential to us as humans as it is what takes us forward in our daily life.
+It is the function of the iliopsoas (the combination of iliacus and psoas major) as the strongest hip flexor of the body that brings everyone’s attention to it.
+The movement of hip flexion is essential to us as humans, as it is what takes us forward in our daily life.
 It is the primary muscle for walking.
-Although you could simplify walking as flexing the femur so that one foot goes in front of the other, it’s certainly much more complex than that, and requires many other muscles to carry out this complicated and coordinated action.
+Although you could simplify walking as flexing the femur so that one foot goes in front of the other, it’s certainly much more complex than that.
+Many other muscles are required to carry out this complicated and coordinated action.

 What we’re essentially doing is both controlling and moving our center of gravity forward in space.
 We’re balancing it on those two long sticks we call legs.
 Our physical center of gravity is near the top of our sacrum.
 It’s only slightly different for men and women, but not so much.
-As we transition into other types of movements, especially if you think of graceful dancers, or powerful changes in direction like football players, what we essentially do is control the center of gravity in our body.
+If we think of other types of movement, like graceful dancers, or the powerful changes in direction of football players, what they are doing is controlling the center of gravity in their body.

 The psoas is perfectly positioned to make this happen.
-It is a two-sided muscle, each side a more or less tapering tube-shaped piece of myofascia falling on either side of our center of gravity.
-What this means, is that it is going to be intrinsically linked with the control of this area of the body.
+It is a two-sided muscle.
+Each side is a more or less tapered, tube-shaped piece of myofascia falling on either side of our center of gravity.
+What this means, is that it is intrinsically linked with the control of this area of the body.

-When one jumps back, forward, or lifts up into a handstand they are essentially controlling their center of gravity over, or in relation to, their foundation (in this case hands).
-I hate to over-simplify it, but uddiyana bandha is having a connection to ones center physically and energetically.
-Awareness of the psoas, and attempted use of it, seems to trigger the resultant effect of uddiyana bandha, flying upward with control and lightness.
-At the very least you should feel the beginnings of it and it would need to be refined over time.
+When you jump back, forward, or lift up into a handstand you are essentially controlling your center of gravity.
+You’re controlling your center in relation to your foundation, which in this case is your hands.
+I hate to over-simplify it, but uddiyana bandha is having a connection to one’s center, physically and energetically.
+One result of psoas awareness of the psoas, and an intentional use of it, seems to be the effect of uddiyana bandha – flying upward with control and lightness.
+At the very least, with attention to the psoas you should feel the beginnings of uddiyana bandha and can then refine that over time.

-There is of course one more element that should be discussed if you’re talking about bandha… and that is breath, without it, there is no prana to control.
+There is of course one more element that we need to discuss, if we’re talking about bandha.
+And, that is breath.
+Without it there is no prana to control.
 Perhaps next time we’ll discuss that.